 - Break-even analysis

 Your statements for your first year should be broken down by quarter or by month.
-This will give you a clearer idea of how much money you’ll have coming in, how much expenses you’ll need to cover, and how much additional capital you need to fund your business plan.
-This will also provide the numbers you need to convince investors and lenders of your business model’s viability and your funding needs.
+This will give you a clearer idea of how much money you’ll have coming in, how much expenses you’ll need to cover, and how much additional capital you may need.

 - How much you need